Be Certain Your Application Confirms You Are Eligible for New Jersey Medicaid Before You File

-To be eligible for New Jersey Medicaid, a person must meet these requirements
+For New Jersey Medicaid eligibility, a person must meet these requirements

 - Be a resident of New Jersey